 For more information on what to do before and after a tornado warning, follow the link provided: http://www.ready.gov/tornadoes

-For information on Tornado Frequency by month in Arizona and other states, visit:
+For information on Tornado Frequency by month in the U.S. visit:

 Despite Arizona’s reputation for having a dry heat, locations north of the Mogollon Rim have experienced winter storms.
 Winter storms typically range from measurable snowfall to hours of blizzard-like conditions that create low visibility and are powered by strong winds.
 Remain indoors if possible.
 Put together a safety/supply kit with things like first aid kits, food, water, flashlights, batteries, warm clothing, etc. For a more detailed list, go to http://www.redcross.org/prepare/disaster/winter-storm.
 If you need to utilize a vehicle, make sure to equip snow chains to the tires and keep the fuel tank full to prevent it from freezing.
 Indoor thermostats should be kept at no less than 55 degrees F.

 To learn more about staying safe in a winter storm, go to any of these sources: